linusreM/RISC-V-IO-card-examples-Makefile/README.md

-# Longan Nano Examples
+# RISC-V MCU (GD32VF103) Examples for IO-card

-The examples in this repository are intended as starting points for some of the different peripherals available on the GD32VF103 chip and the additional hardware on the Longan Nano board.
+The examples in this repository are intended as starting points for some of the different peripherals available on the GD32VF103 chip and some of the additional hardware on the IO-card used in some courses at KTH.

-To make getting started as easy as possible the examples in general only include the most basic basic settings to make a peripheral work.
+To make getting started as easy as possible the examples in general only include the most basic settings to make a peripheral work.
 To go further you will need to either look at the firmware library examples which are much more comprehensive, or reference the manual directly.

 ## Using the examples

-All of the code that's different between the projects is inside the **src/app.c** file.
-All of the projects has an individual README.md which explains the program.
+The main program is located in **src/app.c**.
+Any external library used will be in **lib/[library name]**.

 ### Opening

 Use PlatformIO to open a project, just open the PIO home page, then press open project and navigate to one of the example directories.

-Since all of the project contains the same libraries except for the app.c file it's no problem to mix and match code from different examples.
+If you want to mix two projects make sure to bring along any neccessary libraries.

 ### Programming

-By default the projects are confgured to be programmed using an RV-link (if you have two Longan Nano you can make one into an RV-link by programming it using this guide).
+By default the projects are confgured to be programmed using dfu.
 If you want to use some other method for programming you can change the **platform.ini** file to your prefered programming method.

 ## Acknowledgements